TuftsRT/sphinx-to-branch/README.md

           source-directory: source
           clear-destination: "true"
           build-arguments: "--nitpicky --fail-on-warning"
+          dry-run: "true"
 ```

 Note how the destination directory is cleared to ensure a clean build and the command is run with extra arguments to ensure that even minor issues invoke failure.
+The resulting build artifacts are not pushed to any branch because the `dry-run` flag is set.

 ## Advanced Usage

 The `sphinx-build` command can be replaced with any other command with a similar signature.
 The specified command is executed in the **root** of the destination repository as follows.

 ```
-[command] [arguments] [source-repo]/[source-dir] [destination-dir]
+$BUILD_CMD $BUILD_ARGS "$SRC_BRANCH/$SRC_DIR" "$OUT_BRANCH/$OUT_DIR"
 ```